U.S. reaches 323 million doses of COVID-19 vaccine administered -CDC

 The agency said 179,261,269 people had received at least one shot, while 153,028,665 in the United States are fully vaccinated as of Sunday.

-The CDC tally includes two-dose vaccines from Moderna Inc (MRNA.O) and Pfizer/BioNTech (PFE.N), , as well as Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6 a.m.
+The CDC tally includes two-dose vaccines from Moderna Inc and Pfizer/BioNTech, as well as Johnson & Johnson’s one-shot vaccine as of 6 a.m.
 EDT (1000 GMT) on Sunday.

 Our Standards: The Thomson Reuters Trust Principles.